vtenhunen/GaCD_CourseProject/README.md

 Now we have all in one table and columns have names

-# 2. Extracts only the measurements on the mean and standard deviation for each measurement.
+## 2. Extracts only the measurements on the mean and standard deviation for each measurement

-## Extract mean and strandard deviation
+### Extract mean and strandard deviation

 Netx step is extract only the measurements on the mean and standard deviation for each measurement.